-She was a key campaigner in the 1967 Constitutional Referendum, which gave the Indigenous people the same rights as other Australians and remains the most successful referendum in Australian history.
+She was a key campaigner in the history-making 1967 Constitutional Referendum, which gave the Indigenous people the same rights as other Australians and the event remains the most successful referendum in Australian history.

-In 1973, Dr Scott became the first general-secretary of the Indigenous-controlled Federal Council for the Advancement for Aboriginals and Torres Strait Islanders (FCAATSI), pushing for Indigenous self-determination.
+In 1973, Dr Scott became the first general secretary of the Indigenous-controlled Federal Council for the Advancement for Aboriginals and Torres Strait Islanders (FCAATSI), an organisation pushing for Indigenous self-determination.

-Arguably her most important work was the Chair of the Council for Aboriginal Reconciliation from 1997-2000, when the Bringing Them Home Report called for an Apology to the Stolen Generations.
-Her role was book-ended by the historic Corroboree 2000 Bridge Walk, where a quarter of million people marched across Sydney Harbour Bridge in support of an official Apology.
+Arguably, some of her most important work was the Chair of the Council for Aboriginal Reconciliation from 1997-2000, when the Bringing Them Home Report was established and called for a formal apology to the Stolen Generations.
+Her time on this project ended with the historic Corroboree 2000 Bridge Walk, where a quarter of million people marched across Sydney Harbour Bridge in support of the Apology.
 It was the largest public demonstration in Sydney since the Bicentenary Rally in the 1988.